fish-pace/hackweek-2025/book/preliminary/git.md

 ![github-token](../img/github-token.png)

 Once you have created your token, be sure to save it or use it before navigating away.
 It won't be visible again.
-To have it saved on CryoCloud the first time you use it, configure the `git` credential helper.
+To have it saved on the JupyterHub the first time you use it, configure the `git` credential helper.

 ```shell
 git config --global credential.helper store